troymessina/PhysicsArtOfModeling/_build/site/public/21MagneticSource-f42365dcf1da3bd4048b7ba505a5a81d.md

 ---
 (chapter:magneticsource)=
 # Overview
 In this chapter, we develop the tools to model the magnetic field that is produced by an electric current.
 We will introduce the Biot-Savart Law, which is analoguous to Coulomb's Law in that it can be used to calculate the magnetic field produced by any current.
-We will also introduce Ampère's Law, which can be thought of as the analogue to Gauss' Law, allowing us to easily determine the magnetic field when there is a high degree of symmetry.
+We will also introduce \ampere's Law, which can be thought of as the analogue to Gauss' Law, allowing us to easily determine the magnetic field when there is a high degree of symmetry.

 :::{hint} Learning Objectives
 * Understand how to apply the Biot-Savart Law to determine the magnetic field from an electric current.
-* Understand how to apply Ampère's Law.
+* Understand how to apply \ampere's Law.
 * Understand how to model the forces that are exerted on each other by two wires carrying current.
 * Understand how to model a solenoid and a toroid.
 :::